MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-kafka.md

 ### Managed identity

-By default the Kafka connector uses the application method for authentication during ingestion.
+By default, the Kafka connector uses the application method for authentication during ingestion.
 To authenticate using managed identity:

-* Assign your cluster a managed identity and grant your storage account read permissions.
-For more information see, [Ingest data using managed identity authentication](../../ingest-data-managed-identity.md)
+1. Assign your cluster a managed identity and grant your storage account read permissions.
+For more information see, [Ingest data using managed identity authentication](../../ingest-data-managed-identity.md).

-* In your `adx-sink-config.json` file set `aad.auth.strategy` to `managed_identity` and ensure that `aad.auth.appid` is set to the correct value.
+1. In your **adx-sink-config.json** file set `aad.auth.strategy` to `managed_identity` and ensure that `aad.auth.appid` is set to the correct value.

-* private instance MetaData service token https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-java
+1. Use a [private instance metadata service token](/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token) instead of the [Microsoft Entra service principal](#create-a-microsoft-entra-service-principal).

+> [!NOTE]
+> When using a managed identity, `appId` and `tenant` are deduced from the context of the call site and `password` isn't needed.

 ## Query and review data